What’s on Fuerteventura – Chipmunks – Do Not Feed

 Chipmunks!!! – First of all these cute little creatures are not Chipmunks, they are Barbary Ground Squirrels (BGS) native to the mountains of Morocco, they are an invasive species and classed as pests and vermin.

-In the 1960s someone brought a pair Barbary Ground Squirrels (BGS) to Fuerteventura as pets.
+In 1965 someone brought a pair of Barbary Ground Squirrels (BGS) to Fuerteventura as pets.
 After the female escaped he decided to release the male and now there are estimated to be over 1 million of them on the island.

 They also raid birds nests eating the eggs and killing the chicks thus endangering some of the rare birds that choose Fuerteventura as a breeding site.